VeeeneX/kubernetes-operators-in-python/README.md

 ![alt text](operator.png)

-Create a `namespace-secret` that will contain decrypting secret.
+Create a `namespace-secret` that will contain decrypting secret from `kubernetes.txt`.

 > [!TIP]
 > This secret can be auto generated or manually applied to the cluster.